Product Notes

 Good money software should create that little exhale: okay, now I know what I am dealing with.

-Bob turns the number into coaching.
+How does Bob turn the number into coaching?

 A number alone can still feel cold.
 Bob gives it context.